microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0/Update-MgDeviceManagement.md

   - `[Id <String>]`:
   - `[AppleIdentifier <String>]`: Apple Id of the account used to create the MDM push certificate.
   - `[Certificate <String>]`: Not yet documented
-  - `[CertificateSerialNumber <String>]`: Certificate serial number.
-This property is read-only.
   - `[ExpirationDateTime <DateTime?>]`: The expiration date and time for Apple push notification certificate.
   - `[LastModifiedDateTime <DateTime?>]`: Last modified date and time for Apple push notification certificate.
   - `[TopicIdentifier <String>]`: Topic Id.

-BODYPARAMETER <IMicrosoftGraphDeviceManagement>: Singleton entity that acts as a container for all device management functionality.
+BODYPARAMETER <IMicrosoftGraphDeviceManagement1>: Singleton entity that acts as a container for all device management functionality.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[ApplePushNotificationCertificate <IMicrosoftGraphApplePushNotificationCertificate>]`: Apple push notification certificate.